Hexarelin (Examorelin) 2mg (price is per kit/10vials), 20mg

 Indirectly, hexarelin has been shown to improve cardiac function, lower lipid levels, and protect against the effects of certain chemotherapeutic agents.
 The peptide is currently under investigation for its ability to mitigate the effects of certain metabolic diseases, such as diabetes.

 What Does Hexarelin Do?

-Unlike GHRP-6, hexarelin does not produce substantial changes in prolactin, adrenocorticotropic hormone, or cortisol.
-It has no effect on glucose levels, luteinizing hormone, follicle stimulating hormone, or thyroid stimulating hormone.
+Not at all like GHRP-6, hexarelin doesn’t create considerable changes in prolactin, adrenocorticotropic hormone, or cortisol.
+It has no impact on glucose levels, luteinizing hormone, follicle invigorating hormone, or thyroid animating hormone.